There is one big question in this world that I think everyone asks at one time or another:

 We need to set aside time to rest, pray, and get away from the chaos.

-In the early morning, while it was still dark, Jesus got up, left the house, and went away to a secluded place, and was praying there Simon and his companions searched for Him; they found Him, and said to Him, “Everyone is looking for You.”
-He said to them, “Let us go somewhere else to the towns nearby, so that I may preach there also; for that is what I came for.”
-(Mark 1:35-38).
+And in the early morning, while it was still dark, Jesus got up, left the house, and went away to a secluded place, and prayed there for a time.
+Simon and his companions eagerly searched for Him; and they found Him, and said to Him, “Everyone is looking for You.”
+He said to them, “Let’s go somewhere else to the towns nearby, so that I may also preach there; for this is why I came.”
+(Mark 1:35-38 NASB)

-By the seventh day God completed His work which He had done, and He rested on the seventh day from all His work which He had done (Genesis 2:2).
+By the seventh day God completed His work which He had done, and He rested on the seventh day from all His work which He had done (Genesis 2:2 NASB)

 When God had finished creating the world, He rested.
 He could’ve kept creating, but He rested instead.
 He did this as an example for us.